 A study of the history of modern England, with emphasis on her emergence as a great imperial power, from the accession of James I to the present.
-Notes: Offered in spring.

 350. Special Topics in History (3).

 In-depth consideration of a specific topic of particular concern within history.
 May be offered under various topics.